fabkury/hedicim/README.md

-# hedicim
+# Heparin and Disseminated Intravascular Coagulation

-Heparin and Disseminated Intravascular Coagulation
+This is the repository for the source code accompanying the paper and the poster.

-Files will be made available here upon notification of acceptance.
+Files will be made available here within a few days.

 -- Fabrício Kury